 Often we move too quickly to the argument that payment systems are to blame for the lack of well-coordinated care.
 There are clearly more fundamental drivers of the coordination challenge, and not all of them can be addressed through a well-designed payment system.
 Arguably, our payment systems did not create fragmentation; rather, they tend to reinforce that fragmentation because they were designed to accommodate the fragmentation that traditionally characterized the healthcare industry.
 As health policy analysts Gail Wilensky, Nicholas Wolter, and Michelle Fischer have argued, the challenge of care management and cost control is "magnified by reimbursement systems that reinforce silos of care rather than system approaches."247

 Payment systems have also served as a force for improving the coordination of care.
 We have seen evidence in this book that managed care contracts have been pushing providers to coordinate care more intensively both internally within their own organizations and externally with their supply partners.
 Because payers are vigilant about ensuring that each patient is eligible for acute care and does not remain in an acute care facility any longer than is medically necessary, acute care providers have had to coordinate more closely with one another to ensure the timely discharge of patients.
 This payer vigilance also intensifies the pressure on acute care providers to coordinate with downstream facilities to move patients as quickly as possible to the next level of care.
 To achieve timely discharge, care providers have had to work with downstream facilities to ensure that they have availability to accept a patient at the time of discharge.
-Thus, pressure from managed care has contributed to ...
+Thus, pressure from managed care has ...